Rumpunzel/rpg-thingy/character.md

 It's a matter of utilizing opportunities in the moment and with the element of surprise always on your side.
 A matter of tipping the scales in your favour by paying close attention and going with the flow.

-Flexibility, nimbleness, guile, reflexes, perceptiveness, wit, connections, and empathy are all different aspects of {{ site.agility }}.
+Flexibility, nimbleness, guile, reflexes, perceptiveness, wit, connections, and empathy are all different aspects of Intuition.

-If your character has a high {{ site.agility }} rating, they excel whenever they swirl their blade like a dervish, whenever they outfox their enemies with their silver tongue, whenever they dodge to safety at the lase possible moment, whenever they know exactly the right thing to say to empathize with people, whenever they craft an astounding piece of art, whenever they balance across a steep ravine without breaking a sweat, or whenever they know just the right person.
+If your character has a high Intuition rating, they excel whenever they swirl their blade like a dervish, whenever they outfox their enemies with their silver tongue, whenever they dodge to safety at the lase possible moment, whenever they know exactly the right thing to say to empathize with people, whenever they craft an astounding piece of art, whenever they balance across a steep ravine without breaking a sweat, or whenever they know just the right person.

-## {{site.intelligence}}
+## Reason

-{{ site.intelligence }} encompasses thoughtful approaches to problem-solving.
+Reason encompasses thoughtful approaches to problem-solving.

 <figure>
   <img src="https://i.pinimg.com/originals/ba/48/f1/ba48f10c05b0bd7b357aceecfcdbbffb.jpg" alt="Scholar">